ClovisPJ/Windfall/README.md

 * 't' - leaf
 * 'v' - wind
 * 'b' - boundary
 * 'p' - pusher
 colors, variables and fields can be controlled from the menu
 * 'm' - to hide/show menu

 # Install:
 Install [Processing 3](https://processing.org/)
-Open in IDE
+Clone & open in IDE
 Run!

 ## Alterative in command-line (Linux only)